U.S. flag

 • Poor coordination

-• Soft and doughy skin
+• Soft, doughy skin

 • Camptodactyly of the fingers and/or toes (See Note.)

-• Umbilical hernia that is occasionally significant enough to require surgical reduction
+• Umbilical hernia (that is occasionally significant enough to require surgical reduction)

 • Abnormal tone (central hypotonia and/or peripheral hypertonia) (See Note.)